A globally recognized

 If you’re looking for an expert on the topic of culture, gender, and inequality at work, you have found the right person.

-Dr. King’s work has earned her widespread recognition, including accolades for innovation, workplace equity, and leadership.
-She has been recognized as one of the Top 100 Women at Davos, named a LinkedIn Top Voice for Workplace Equity, and was shortlisted for the Thinkers50 Talent Award.
-Her books have also received industry recognition, including a Porchlight Best Business Book Award and an Axiom Business Book Award.
+Her work has earned widespread recognition, including accolades for innovation, workplace equity, and leadership.
+She has been recognised as one of the Top 100 Women at Davos, named a LinkedIn Top Voice for Workplace Equity, and shortlisted for the Thinkers50 Talent Award.
+Her books have also received recognition, including a Porchlight Business Book Award, an Axiom Business Book Award, and the Inc. Non-Obvious Book Award.
+Dr. King’s work is widely featured in publications such as The Economist, Harvard Business Review, CNBC, CNN Business, Fortune, Financial Times, Bloomberg, Time, Business Insider, The Times, Daily Mail, and LinkedIn Editors.

 In each of her roles, Michelle lends her expertise to advance gender equality and to enhance opportunity and achievement for women globally...